Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Families

-- Lagos (Meia Praia/Porto de Mós), Alvor, Vilamoura/Quarteira, Tavira/Cabanas
+- Top bases: Lagos (Meia Praia / Porto de Mós), Alvor, Vilamoura/Quarteira, Tavira/Ilha de Tavira

 Best for Surf